casualsnek/onthespot/README.md

   - Install the dependencies with ```pip install -r requirements.txt```
   - Launch the application with ```python3 onthespot.py```

-Binary releases for windows will be worked on soon :).
-Note that this is in early stage of development, and some features are yet to be added.
-If you have ideas for improvement/features, create an issue for discussion !

 # Running using binaries
 ## On Linux